ThunderFly-aerospace/docs/avionics/TFSIK01/index.md

 The table assumes the common [433.05–434.79 MHz sub‑band (≈ 1.74 MHz wide) used in EU ISM regulations](https://en.wikipedia.org/wiki/LPD433).
 For other bands calculate available width accordingly and choose `NUM_CHANNELS` so that `(MAX_FREQ − MIN_FREQ)/(NUM_CHANNELS+2)  ≥  BW_channel` The “+2” allows for guard channels.

-Additionaly to correct use of frequency hopping.
-The noise sources needs to be reduced to allow effective use of every possible radio channel:
+Additionally, to correct the use of frequency hopping.
+The noise sources need to be reduced to allow effective use of every possible radio channel:

 * Place antennas away from wideband EMI sources (motors, ESCs).
-* Use shielded USB cables and externally powered‑hub on the ground station to reduce computer‑generated noise.
+* Use shielded USB cables and an externally powered USB hub on the ground station to reduce computer‑generated noise.

 Every **6 dB** of extra fade margin roughly doubles the coverage distance.

 ### Link Budget

 A link budget is a systematic accounting of gain and loss between the transmitter and the receiver.
-It could predicts whether the received signal will still exceed the receiver‑sensitivity (plus a chosen fade‑margin) after free‑space path loss, antenna gains, cable losses, and other impairments.
+It could predict whether the received signal will still exceed the receiver‑sensitivity (plus a chosen fade‑margin) after free‑space path loss, antenna gains, cable losses, and other impairments.
 For a more detailed overview, see the [link budget](https://en.wikipedia.org/wiki/Link_budget).

 The simplified formula used throughout this guide is: